 More information here.

-The average total bill in Mid-range restaurant for one person is 800 RUB– 1300 RUB.
+The average total bill in a mid-range restaurant for one person is 1500 RUB–2,500 RUB.

-Russian citizens mostly send their children to state nurseries and kindergartens which charge fees of 2500-4000 RUB per month.
-However, recently there has been a rise in the number of private day-care centres, including those offering English speaking staff, which are more expensive.
-The average monthly fee for a private kindergarten is 35000 RUB.
+Russian citizens mostly send their children to state nurseries and kindergartens which charge fees of 3200-4000 RUB per month.
+Private day-care centres, including those offering English speaking staff, are more expensive.
+The average monthly fee for a private kindergarten is 35,000–70,000 RUB.

 Russian state comprehensive schools provide free of charge, high quality education, although the curriculum is different from the Western model.
 Also the language of instruction there is Russian.